Investors in talks to buy stake in Pirelli holding company

 Pirelli shares, which are unchanged compared with a year ago, closed on Friday up 3.8 percent at 8.98 euros.
 The blue chip Milan index was up 0.35 percent.

-Camfin, which also controls 14 percent of real estate company Prelios (PCRE.MI), is 42.6 percent owned by Tronchetti Provera and 12 percent by the Malacalzas.
+Camfin, which also controls 14 percent of real estate company Prelios, is 42.6 percent owned by Tronchetti Provera and 12 percent by the Malacalzas.